gavinrogers/puppetmodule/README.markdown

       webserver => 'nginx'
     }

-The default installed webserver is httpd with passenger, but via the webserver param you can switch to nginx with unicorn (nginx is currently only tested on centos7, testers are welcome)
+The default installed webserver is httpd with passenger, but via the webserver param you can switch to nginx with unicorn (nginx is currently only tested on centos7, testers are welcome).
+Note that if you have selinux enabled, you must have [this](https://github.com/gavinrogers/puppet-selinux) selinux module installed.

 ## Agent ##
     class { 'puppet::agent':